openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/TestKit/cj-apis-ui_test.md

 public func mouseDoubleClick(p: Point, btnId: MouseButton, key1!: Int32 = 0, key2!: Int32 = 0): Unit
 ```

-**Function:** Injects a mouse double-click action at the specified coordinates, supporting simultaneous keyboard key combinations.
-For example, when the Key value is 2072, it presses CTRL while performing the mouse double-click action.
+**Function:** Injects a mouse double-click action at the specified coordinates, optionally with keyboard key combinations.
+For example, when the Key value is 2072, it simulates pressing CTRL while performing the mouse double-click.

 **System Capability:** SystemCapability.Test.UiTest